Personal Property

 - I already paid sales tax on my property.
 Is this a new requirement?

 - The sales tax is a state tax and the personal property tax is a local tax.
-Connecticut law has required owners of taxable personal property to annually report property owned by them on October 1st to the Assessor since 1949.
+SInce 1949, Connecticut law has required owners of taxable personal property to annually report property owned by them on October 1st to the Assessor.

 - I did not receive a declaration in the mail.
 Am I still required to report my property?